virtual-labs/engineers-forum/.github/ISSUE_TEMPLATE/lab-experiment-s--hosting-request.md

 ---

 ## *Lab/Experiment(s) Hosting Request*
-Use this to get your experiment repository created or updated on GitHub under Virtual Labs organization.
+Use this issue to get your lab and experiment repositories hosted on Virtual Labs.

+Please provide item 1 for all the experiments of the lab

 1. **Hosting Unit **: <!-- repositories must be public -->
 | No.| Experiment Name | Experiment repository URL | Branch/Tag |
 2. **GitHub handle**:<!--GitHub handle of the developer -->
-3. **Approved Proposal**:<!--Please upload the PDF of the approved proposal-->
-4. **Approved Proposal**:<!--Please attach the Approved Proposal  to this issue -->
+3. **Approved Proposal**:<!--Please attach the PDF of the Approved Proposal  to this issue -->